Apposition and appositive phrases in sentences

 3.1 Non-restrictive appositives

 Non-restrictive appositives provide extra information that is not necessary to identify the noun.
-They are set off by commas.
+They are separated by commas.

 3.2 Restrictive appositives

-Restrictive appositives are essential to the meaning of the sentence and are not set off by commas.
+Restrictive appositives are essential to the meaning of the sentence and needs commas.
 They help identify the noun they refer to.

 Appositives can appear at the beginning, middle, or end of a sentence.
 Their position depends on the emphasis and flow of the sentence.